 Think about Dunbar’s number, “number of people with whom one can maintain stable social relationships—relationships in which an individual knows who each person is and how each person relates to every other person.”

 The extended family of the current population might move in, as urban areas decline.

 “Size of small towns will increase first as former locals return from the city and then again as refugees arrive”.

 Consider that your location will have to welcome at least some refugees as other places become harder to live in.
 Your community will eventually have to turn people away, but it’s best to find a location that can afford to grow in size while remaining sustainable.

 Near a forest

-A forest can be a source of firewood but also a source of wild foods and furs.
+A forest can be a source of firewood but also a source of wild foods, medicine, and other goods.

 Far from a big city

 “Small towns of a few hundred to a few thousand people, surrounded by farmland, not isolated farmsteads.”

 Being far from a big city will make it more difficult for people to get there; therefore it should help decrease the amount of refugees.
 It shouldn’t be close enough to be easy to reach on foot or bicycle.
 Ideally, avoid a location within 150 miles of a major population center.
 Perhaps consider that the average car range is 300 to 400 miles (400 to 600 km).
 You can use this map to better visualize distances from major population centers.